 - “Altmetrics for research: impact measurement & #hcsm”, Robin Featherstone, Alberta Research Centre for Health Evidence, 2014

 - “Social media and altmetrics for scientists”, Wouter Gerritsma, Wageningen URLibrary, 2014

-For a “meta” view on designing a library workshop on altmetrics, see Young-Joo Lee’s poster, which describes how she conceptualized her workshop’s design–from needs assessment to delivery to outcome measurement.
+For a “meta” view on designing a library workshop on altmetrics, check out “How to run the perfect altmetrics workshop” and also see Young-Joo Lee’s poster, which describes how she conceptualized her workshop’s design–from needs assessment to delivery to outcome measurement.

 Some libraries also offer training for librarians on altmetrics and bibliometrics.
 The following presentations may be helpful in planning a similar training session at your library.